 Verifying Computational Results without Clear Communication of the Steps Taken is Near-Impossible

 The frequent near-impossibility of verification of computational results when reproducibility is not considered a research goal is shown by the miserable travails of “Harry,” a CRU employee with access to their system who was trying to reproduce the temperature results.
 The leaked documents contain logs of his unsuccessful attempts.
-It seems reasonable to conclude that CRU’s published results aren’t reproducible if Harry, an insider, was unable to do so after four years.
+Harry apparently was unable to reproduce CRU’s published results after four years of documented effort.

 This example also illustrates why a decision to leave reproducibility to others, beyond a cursory description of methods in the published text, is wholly inadequate for computational science.
-Harry seems to have had access to the data and code used and he couldn’t replicate the results.
+Harry seems to have had access to the data and code used and couldn’t computationally replicate the results.
 The merging and preprocessing of data in preparation for modeling and estimation encompasses a potentially very large number of steps, and a change in any one could produce different results.
-Just as when fitting models or running simulations, parameter settings and function invocation sequences must be communicated, again because the final results are a culmination of many decisions and without this information each small step must match the original work – a Herculean task.
-Responding with raw data when questioned about computational results is merely a canard, not intended to seriously facilitate reproducibility.
+Fitting models, running simulations, parameter settings, and function invocation sequences must be communicated, again because the final results are a culmination of many decisions and each small step must match the original work – a Herculean task.
+Responding with raw data when questioned about computational results is likely a canard, not intended to seriously facilitate computational reproducibility.

 These reports are important in part because of their impact on policy, as CBS news reports, “In global warming circles, the CRU wields outsize influence: it claims the world’s largest temperature data set, and its work and mathematical models were incorporated into the United Nations Intergovernmental Panel on Climate Change’s 2007 report.
 That report, in turn, is what the Environmental Protection Agency acknowledged it “relies on most heavily” when concluding that carbon dioxide emissions endanger public health and should be regulated.”